 First, choose the default language of your site, as well as one or more languages into which you want to translate your custom post types (and all of your site’s other content):

-You’ll want to peruse the other settings as well, as there are some important choices (like how your language switcher functions), but once you’ve configured the two settings above, you’re ready to start translating your custom post types.
+You’ll want to peruse the other settings as well, as there are some important choices (like adding and customizing the looks of your language switcher), but once you’ve configured the two settings above, you’re ready to start translating your custom post types.

 3. Launch Translation Editor to Translate Custom Post Types